 Regarding 5B2 Biological treatment of waste - Anaerobic digestion at biogas facilities, it is considered that all the biogas is burned and emissions are integrated in 1A1a.
-All NH3 emissions are reported in Manure processing 3Dd (that includes not only anaerobic digestion, but also other processing techniques)(see also 5.3.7 Manure processing (category 3Dd)).
+All NH3 emissions are reported in Manure processing 3Dd (that includes not only anaerobic digestion, but also other processing techniques)(see also 5.3.7 Manure processing (category 3Dd)Manure processing (category 3Dd)).